 RUC participation is voluntary for capacity that has not been designated as Resource Adequacy Capacity.
 Scheduling Coordinators may make such capacity available for participation in RUC by submitting a RUC Availability Bid, provided the Scheduling Coordinator has also submitted an Energy Bid for such capacity into the IFM.
 Capacity from Non-Dynamic System Resources that has not been designated Resource Adequacy Capacity is not eligible to participate in RUC.
 Capacity from resources including System Resources that has been designated as qualified Resource Adequacy Capacity must participate in RUC.
 RUC participation is required for Resource Adequacy Capacity to the extent that Resource Adequacy Capacity is not committed following the IFM.
 System Resources eligible to participate in RUC will be considered on an hourly basis; that is, RUC will not observe any multi-hour block constraints.
 RUC will observe the Energy Limits that may have been submitted in conjunction with Energy Bids to the IFM.
 RMR Unit capacity will be considered in RUC in accordance with Section 31.5.1.3.
-MSS resources may participate in RUC in accordance with Section 31.5.2.3.
-COG resources are accounted for in RUC, but may not submit or be paid RUC Availability Payments.
-The ELS Resources committed through the ELC Process conducted two days before the day the RUC process is conducted for the next Trading Day as described in Section 31.7 are binding.
+MSS resources may participate in RUC in accordance with Section 31.5.1.3.
+MSS resources may participate in RUC in accordance with Section 31.5.1.3.
+RUC, but may not submit or be paid RUC Availability Payments.
+The ELS Resources committed through the ELC Process conducted two days before the day the RUC process is conducted for the next Trading Day as described in Section 31.7. are binding.

 31.5.1.2 RUC Availability Bids.

 Scheduling Coordinators may only submit RUC Availability Bids for capacity (above the Minimum Load) for which they are also submitting an Energy Bid to participate in the IFM.
 The RUC Availability Bid for the Resource Adequacy Capacity submitted by a Scheduling Coordinator must be \$0/MW per hour for the entire Resource Adequacy Capacity.
-If the Scheduling Coordinator fails to submit a \$0/MW per hour for Issued by: Laura Manz, Vice President, Market and Infrastructure Development First Revised Sheet No. 601 Superseding Original Sheet No. 601 Resource Adequacy Capacity, the CAISO will insert the \$0/MW per hour for the full amount of Resource Adequacy Capacity for a given resource.
+If the Scheduling Coordinator fails to submit a \$0/MW per hour for

+Resource Adequacy Capacity, the CAISO will insert the \$0/MW per hour for the full amount of Resource Adequacy Capacity for a given resource.
 Scheduling Coordinators may submit non-zero RUC Availability Bids for the portion of a resource's capacity that is not Resource Adequacy Capacity.

 31.5.1.3 RMR Generation Resources.

 If a resource is determined to have an RMR Generation requirement for any Trading Hour of the next day, either by the MPM-RRD process or by the CAISO through a manual RMR Dispatch Notice, and if any portion of the RMR Generation requirement has not been cleared in the IFM, the entire portion of the RMR Generation requirement will be represented as a RMR Generation Self-Schedule in the RUC.

 31.5.1.4 Eligibility to Set the RUC Price.